-THE YELLOW PAGES is a weekly newsletter recommending Asian and AAPI films, music, writing, and other inspiration — all the artsy things I wished for growing up!
+THE YELLOW PAGES is a newsletter recommending Asian and AAPI films, music, writing, and other inspiration — all the artsy things I wished for growing up!

 I’ve never been into awards shows.
 I never did the standing-in-front-of-the-mirror-practicing-my-acceptance-speech thing, which maybe I should have.
 Back in 2006, when I won the “Outstanding Newcomer Award” at the Asian Excellence Awards, I blabbered on and on about my costume in my high school production of The Pajama Game — forgetting to thank my husband.